scionproto/scion/doc/BeaconExtensions.md

 #### Inter-AS Metrics

-The PCB is extended with metrics describing the outgoing connection (i.e. the child link) in the PCB.
+The PCB is extended with metrics describing the outgoing connection (i.e. the child link).
 Looking at the figure above, this means that AS 1 extends the PCB with information about its child link from interface 2 to 3 before propagating it to AS 2.
 This assures that:

 - The PCB always carries information about the entire path it has traversed so far
-- The final AS in the path does not need to make additions/modifications to the data it receieved through the PCB before being able to use said data
+- The final AS in the segment does not need to make additions/modifications to the data it receieved through the PCB

 Using this method, end-to-end metrics can be calculated by simply combining intra- and inter-AS metrics.